List of earthquakes in the Philippines: Subduction zones

 The subduction zones that surround most of the archipelago are the source of many of the larger earthquakes that strike the Philippines.
 This includes both faulting along the plate interfaces and within the subducting slabs.
-For the Philippine Trench, examples of those on the plate interface are the 1988 7.3 and the 2023 M7.6 events.
+For the Philippine Trench, an example of plate interface faulting is the 1988 7.3 earthquake.
 The 1975 7.6 earthquake was caused by intra-slab normal faulting, while the 2012 M7.6 was a result of thrust faulting within the descending slab.

 The relatively young Cotabato Trench subduction zone has been associated with several large megathrust earthquakes, including the 1918 Celebes Sea earthquake (M8.3), the 1976 Moro Gulf earthquake (M8.0) and the 2002 Mindanao earthquake (M7.5).

 Strike-slip zones

 The longest and most seismically active of the strike-slip structures is the 1200 km long Philippine Fault Zone.
 It carries the left lateral component of the oblique convergence at the Philippine Trench, with a current estimated slip-rate of 35 ± 4 mm per year on Leyte, reducing northwards to about 20 mm per year on Luzon.
 On Luzon, the fault zone splays out into a number of different faults, including the Digdig Fault.
 One of the largest historical earthquake on the fault zone was the 1990 Luzon 7.8 event that left nearly 2,000 people dead or missing.
 The same part of the fault zone is thought to have ruptured in the 1645 Luzon earthquake.
-Further south the fault ruptured during the 1973 Ragay Gulf earthquake.

 In central Mindanao, the Cotabato fault system consists of a mixture of NW-SE trending left lateral and SW-NE trending right lateral strike-slip faults.
 Four of these ruptured in the 2019 Cotabato and Davao del Sur earthquakes, each generating events with magnitudes of 6.4 or greater.